bxparks/AceTimeValidation/README.md

-# Validation Tests
+# AceTime Validation

-These tests compare the algorithm implemented by `ZonedDateTime` and `ZoneProcessor` classes with the equivalent functionality from 5 other libraries:
+These are integration tests to validate the algorithms in the [AceTime](https://github.com/bxparks/AceTime) library which are mostly implemented by `ZonedDateTime` and `ZoneProcessor` classes.
+The AceTime algorithms are compared to 5 other 3rd party timezone libraries:

 * [Python pytz](https://pypi.org/project/pytz/) library
 * [Python dateutil](https://pypi.org/project/python-dateutil/) library